nicon44/starknet-forms/README.md

 # Public server

 We deployed this app in a public heroku server.
-It's available at https://starknet-forms-app.herokuapp.com/
+It is available at https://starknet-forms-app.herokuapp.com/

 # Demo